willkuhn/wingrid/README.md

 >>> print features.shape, f_mask.shape
 (15, 720) (15, 720)
 ```
-This produces 2 Pandas dataframes: `features`, which holds the color features sampled from the images, and `f_mask`, which holds the feature masks from the fitted grids.
-The 12x10 grid produces 720 features (12 rows x 10 columns x 2 statistics (mean & stdev) x 3 color channels).
+This produces 2 Pandas DataFrames: `features`, which holds the color features sampled from the images, and `f_mask`, which holds the feature masks from the fitted grids.
+The 12x10 grid produces 720 features (12 grid rows x 10 grid columns x 2 statistics (mean & standard deviation) x 3 color channels).

 ## Export and import data with pandas
-This is an example of some pandas and os functionality that's useful to know when using wingrid.
+This is an example of some pandas and os functionality that's helpful to know for using wingrid.
 ```python
 # Make a temporary directory (if it doesn't yet exist) to put data
 >>> if not os.path.isdir('temp'):